How do you work with a Business Growth Consultant?

 - What underpins your goals?

 So, you have established in your plans that you need to grow.
-You may even have worked out some target numbers – turnover, profit, staff, funds raised, grants awarded etc, and even mapped them on a timescale.
-You need help to deliver these so you call in a Business Growth Consultant.
-So before you embark on the hard yards needed to deliver this plan, have you identified the specific reasons you have for seeking this change in your business?
+You may even have worked out some target numbers – turnover, profit, staff, funds raised, grants awarded etc. and even mapped them on a timescale.
+You need help to reach your targets so you call in a Business Growth Consultant.
+Before you embark on the hard yards needed to deliver this plan, have you identified the specific reasons you have for seeking this change in your business?

 Have you ever achieved something you wanted badly, and then had a moment when you realised that wasn’t what you wanted at all?
 This is all too easy in business.
 I know many who were very happy as sole traders with no employees, and then grew to the point where they recruited staff.
 This often resulted in them yielding parts of their work that they enjoyed to others, causing issues that impacted on their own internal motivation.
 The business grew, however, the personal satisfaction reduced and risk increased.
-Are these desirable outcomes?
-Before committing to your numerical plan, ask yourself what you will notice is different when you achieve them, and then sense check that is what you really want.
+Is this a desirable outcome?
+Before committing to your numerical plan, ask yourself what will change when you achieve them, and then sense check that is what you really want.

 - What are the next small steps you can take?